To secure that . . . all shall be provided with the means

 - Only 30% felt it prepared them to explore ideas from a number of different perspectives.

-In a passive classroom dedicated to rote memorisation and passing the exam, those critical thinking skills of questioning and rational deductions are counterproductive because they take up too much time.
+In a passive classroom dedicated to rote memorisation and passing the exam, critical thinking skills of interrogating ideas or exploring them from more than one perspective are counterproductive because they take up too much time.
 Passing exams doesn’t require critical thinking; it demands instead that students listen, note, and memorise.
+Or does it?

-But the human memory doesn’t work by rote.
+The human memory doesn’t work by rote.
 It works by association, and the greater the number of associations, the easier information is to access.
-An active, participatory classroom structure with time for discussion, debate, workshops, individual presentations, and so on, creates a rich context built up by multiple associations.
-Guided independent projects allow the student to open up the subject further by introducing new frames of reference that further illuminate the context—historical, intellectual, or cultural—surrounding and supporting (or not) the narrative the students brought with them.
+An active, participatory classroom structure with time for discussion, debate, workshops, individual presentations, and so on, creates a rich context built up of multiple complex associations.
+Guided independent projects allow the student to open up the subject further, introducing new frames of reference to further illuminate the context—historical, intellectual, or cultural.
+Those new frames of reference will add colour, depth, and nuance to the narrative the students brought with them.
+And that colour, depth, and nuance will be brought back to the class to inform the discussion.

 That rich context enables students to reach a greater understanding of the course material and retain much more of what they have learned than students engaged in passive reception and rote memorisation.
 Deeper understanding and increased retention through classroom and project work translate into improved written work, growing confidence, and a smoother transition to third level.
 And incidentally, it improves exam results.